GiscardBiamby/geoscreens/docs/ui_elements.md

 This video_id is a video of _other_ geoguessr videos playing.
 Should filter it out.

 This one is weird, the right side of the screen is cropped OtdFxVgLK_c

+This user, Brendan, seems to be playing the same map multiple times, under different video_id's.
+Are these different videos?

+QGzFJKYScuI, Qm3FPspE6Nw, QP15WaN0408, PSk1Ja\_0xXQ, OtdFxVgLK_c, NIC2lyrnxLs, NB5CLD4\_m6Y,

+This video has nothing to do with geoguessr: ZzqhWFY4Dfs

+This is unique because the person switches to the /r/geoguessr subreddit during the middle of game-play: axOLK00svzQ